Jenna Maroney: Fictional biography

+Jenna did not attend her high school reunion because the boat she was educated on sank.
+It is mentioned that her college was tipped over by Miami Heat fans, that she quit fashion school, and that she spent $500 on Adrien Brody's unaccredited acting school.
+Jenna was trained in stage acting and game show pointing at the Royal Tampa Academy of Dramatic Tricks, where she studied theatre superstition and majored in prom queens and murdered runaways (mentioned in "Black Light Attack").
+Jenna also studied voice at Northwestern University where she first met Liz Lemon in 1993.

-A recurring joke in the show is that Jenna has had many dysfunctional relationships.
-By the time she was 12, she was dating a boy in a fraternity, a possible reference to National Lampoon's Animal House.
-She has been engaged to a congressman (when she was 16 years old) and to David Blaine.
-Jenna mentioned she lost her virginity to a boat salesman on a water bed.
-She has dated a sniper (who threatened to kill her but was just bluffing because he couldn't face his mother let alone kill someone), O. J. Simpson, a music producer (hinted at having been Red One), and a mob boss.
+Jenna's many dysfunctional relationships are referenced throughout the series.
+She dated a boy in a fraternity when she was twelve years old (possibly a reference to National Lampoon's Animal House).
+At age sixteen, Jenna was engaged to a congressman.
+As an adult she was later engaged to David Blaine.
+She mentioned that she lost her virginity to a boat salesman on a water bed.
+She has dated or had relations with: a sniper (who threatened to kill her but Jenna says he was just bluffing because he couldn't face his mother, let alone kill someone), O. J. Simpson, a music producer (hinted at having been Red One), Kevin Federline, Ed Begley Jr., Dog the Bounty Hunter, and a mob boss.
 She has been in at least two three-ways, one with Tom and Roseanne Arnold (long after the couple was divorced), and another with two of the Backstreet Boys, in which she claimed she was "not really necessary."
-She has also had sex with Kevin Federline.
-Jenna also claimed to have had a relationship with Mickey Rourke, and his over-the-top attempts at killing her (such as trying to launch her with a catapult) are a recurring joke on the series.
+Jenna also claimed to have had a relationship with Mickey Rourke, and his over-the-top attempts at killing her (by catapulting her into the Hollywood sign, throwing her onto the field during the Superbowl, with a double-edged sword, etc.) are a recurring joke on the series.
 However, in the series finale, she breaks the fourth wall and tells the audience that she has never actually met Rourke; despite this, in the episode "Murphy Brown Lied to Us", Rourke does actually try to kill her by sending her a flower bouquet full of spiders, which instead land on Tracy.